Posterior Ankle Impingement Treatment

 Ankle impingement surgery recovery:

-After the Ankle Impingement Surgery, you will be in a splint for two weeks.
+After the ankle Impingement Surgery, you will be in a back slab and will require crutches for two weeks.